About the Council

 Deputy Cabinet members

-• Children and Young People Services: Councillor Debbie Quinn and Councillor Sean Thorpe
+• Children and Young People Services: Councillor Nikki Frith and Councillor John Southworth

 • Communities: Councillor Ummrana Farooq

-• Environment, Climate Change and Operations: Councillor Kevin Peel
+• Environment, Climate Change and Operations: Councillor Gareth Staples-Jones

 Shadow Cabinet

-• Leader, Finance, Strategic Growth, Corporate Core and HR: Councillor Russell Bernstein
+• Leader, Corporate Core, Culture and Place: Councillor Russell Bernstein

-• Deputy Leader, Environment, Highways and Operations: Councillor Jo Lancaster
+• Deputy Leader, Health and Wellbeing: Councillor Jo Lancaster

 • Children, Young People and Skills: Councillor Luis McBriar